ksflow/ksflow/docs/kafka-topics.md

   name: my-topic
   namespace: my-ns
 spec:
-  # (Optional) What should happen to the underlying kafka topic if the KafkaTopic is deleted
-  # Must be either "Retain" or "Delete"
-  # Default is set in helm chart to "Delete".
-  reclaimPolicy: Retain

   # (Optional) The number of partitions in the topic
   # Must be >= 1
   # Defaults is set in helm chart to 1.